Review was updated on 5th August, 2019

 What Are the Key Xbox One Accessories?

 Conventional Xbox One controllers are available in a vast array of colours — but you won’t need to pick up a spare for yourself since the Xbox One controller uses AA batteries rather than an embedded rechargeable.
-Not only is the battery life superb, you can just swap out a pair of batteries in seconds if you’re running low.
+Not only is the battery life superb, but you can also just swap out a pair of batteries in seconds if you’re running low.

 Controller connoisseurs might want the Elite controller, though — an absolute beast of a device that tries hard to justify its $200 price tag by being really, really heavy.